xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 the result of 2d ifft is a wave height field. then the glsl functions texture2d is used to lookup from within that texture.

+at the right side of the webpage, click and release the sliders to see the change<br>
 do not try to see this project on a mobile device, since a lot of the mobile devices do not support opengl extensions for floating point textures
 ```javascript